nicholechow/PnP-iBPDCA/README.md

 [[paper arxiv](https://arxiv.org/pdf/2409.03262)]

 ## News
-- 2024.09.06 : Initial release of the codebase for the paper "Inertial Proximal Difference-of-Convex Algorithm with Convergent Bregman Plug-and-Play".
-Code will be released soon after the paper is accepted.
+- 2024.09.06 : Initial release of the codebase for the paper "Inertial Proximal Difference-of-Convex Algorithm with Convergent Bregman Plug-and-Play for Nonconvex Imaging".
+The code will be released soon after the paper is accepted.

 ## Prerequisites:
 This code requires `torch>= 1.8.0` and `pytorch-lightning`.
 Please install dependencies by running the following command: